pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-4/index.md

 m365 spo commandset set --clientSideComponentId 799883f5-7962-4384-a10a-105adaec6ffc --newTitle 'Some new title' --location Both --webUrl https://contoso.sharepoint.com/sites/sales --scope Site
 ```

-To retrieve a ListView Command Set by it's title from a SharePoint Online site, use:
+To retrieve a ListView Command Set by its title from a SharePoint Online site, use:

 ```sh
 m365 spo commandset get --title "Some customizer" --webUrl https://contoso.sharepoint.com/sites/sales